On the minimum number of chips allowing an infinite Chip-firing game: Introduction

 \section{Introduction}

-The Chip-firing game is a local dynamical game introduced on undirected graphs in \cite{Bjor91} and on directed multigraphs in \cite{Bjor92}, which is highly connected to many subjects of discrete mathematics, such as the abelian sandpile model, Petri nets, abstract rewriting systems, etc. A good review of all these interconnections can be found in \cite{Kliv18}.
+The Chip-firing game is a local dynamical game introduced on undirected graphs in \cite{Bjor91} and on directed multigraphs in \cite{Bjor92}, which is highly connected to many subjects of discrete mathematics, such as the abelian sandpile model, Petri nets, abstract rewriting systems and much more.
+A good review of all these interconnections can be found in \cite{Kliv18}.
 The underlying dynamical process of the Chip-firing game is defined as follows.
-Let $G = (V, E)$ be a directed graph with a certain number of chips initially distributed among its vertices.
+Let $G = (V, E)$ be a directed graph with a certain amount of chips initially distributed among its vertices.
 At each step of the game, one chooses a vertex that has more chips than neighbors and this vertex distributes (\textit{fires}) one chip to each of its neighbors.

-Starting from an initial configuration, the game is said to be \textit{stable}, or \textit{finite}, if no further distributions of chips are possible after a finite number of steps.
-Otherwise it is said to be \textit{unstable} or \textit{infinite}.
+Starting from an initial configuration, the game is said to be \textit{terminating}, or \textit{finite}, if no further distributions of chips are possible after a finite number of steps.
+Otherwise it is said to be \textit{non-terminating} or \textit{infinite}.
 This dynamical process immediately raises two questions:

-\begin{enumerate} \item What number of initially distributed chips guarantees that any starting configuration leads to a stable game? \item What number of initially distributed chips guarantees that any starting configuration leads to an unstable game? \end{enumerate}
+\begin{enumerate} \item What number of initially distributed chips guarantees that any starting configuration leads to a finite game? \item What number of initially distributed chips guarantees that any starting configuration leads to an infinite game? \end{enumerate}

 In \cite{Bjor91}, the authors definitively answer these questions in the undirected case.
-If $G$ has $N$ vertices and $M$ undirected edges, then the game is always unstable if strictly more than $2M-N$ chips are distributed, and always stable if strictly fewer than $M$ chips are distributed.
-Between these two limits, there is always at least one starting configuration which makes the game stable and another configuration which makes the game unstable.
+If $G$ has $N$ vertices and $M$ undirected edges, then the game is always infinite if strictly more than $2M-N$ chips are distributed, and always finite if strictly fewer than $M$ chips are distributed.
+Between these two limits, there is always at least one starting configuration which makes the game finite and another configuration which makes the game infinite.
 In \cite{Bjor92}, it is noted that one of the two bounds remains trivially identical in the case of directed graphs.
-Indeed, if $G$ is a directed graph with $N$ vertices and $M$ directed edges, then, by the pigeonhole principle, if we distribute strictly more than $M-N$ chips at the start, there will always be a vertex capable of distributing tokens.
-The game is therefore unstable.
+Indeed, if $G$ is a directed graph with $N$ vertices and $M$ directed edges, then, by the pigeonhole principle, if we distribute strictly more than $M-N$ chips at the start, there will always be a vertex capable of firing a chip.
+The game is therefore infinite.
 On the other hand, the other question becomes particularly difficult.
 It can be reformulated as follows: